Price Action Trading Strategies for 2021 - System, Patterns & Course

 It is a clear example of Price Rejection.
 This is good for bulls (but not for bears).

-Hence, one can plan a 'Long' trade above bouncing candle's high, keeping a stop-loss below the same candle low.
+Hence, one can plan a 'Long' trade above a bouncing candle's high, keeping a stop-loss below the same candle low.

 Either one can trail the stop-loss as the price advances on the upside, or they can book the profits at any significant resistance level upside.